mumu3489/BCB546X-Fall2018/assignments/Final_Project/README.md

 To communicate with your group members, we encourage you to use Slack.
 You can create a new channel for just your group members or you can just chat via direct message.

 The deadline for forming groups is **September 28, 2018**.
 When you have formed your group, _post your group name and list of members_ on the Slack `#final-project` channel.

+### Submission

+You must submit the URL to your group's repository on Canvas (to the Final Project assignment that will be created).
+The grade given to the group presentation will be based on the work as a whole.
+However, every member of a group must submit the URL on Canvas to ensure that you get credit for your participation in the project.

+**The deadline for submitting your repository on Canvase is December 5, 2018.**